lcmeyer37/openstock/README.md

 OpenStock is a project licensed under GNU GPLv3.
 The project is being created making use of NetBeans and Java.
 And some of it's features include:

 * Real-time stocks data (provided by Alpha Vantage)
-* Possibility to anaylize multiple charts at the same time
+* Possibility to anaylise multiple charts at the same time
 * Use of Annotations and Indicators for Technical Analysis
 * To create your own Indicators to use with the software, making use of Bearcode Scripts (JavaScript files)
 * Save/Load charts and its TAs (to be added)